Stacie L became a DIYer for many reasons—mostly to save money. She has tips that she has used herself to help with your

 As a youngster, I enjoyed the water very much and always looked forward to the dog days of summer.
-I would spend most of the day in the water, playing with my friends until we looked like wrinkled prunes.
-No one gave it a second thought to the amount of maintenance involved—the cost of the chemicals to keep the water sparkling or the increased electric bill for the pump filter running, the purchase of floats and toys to keep us entertained.
-Children only see and dream about the fun of jumping in, doing "cannonballs" , diving and practicing backstrokes.
+I would spend most of the day in the water playing with my friends until we looked like wrinkled prunes.
+No one gave a second thought to the amount of maintenance involved—the cost of the chemicals to keep the water sparkling, the electric bill to keep the pump filter running, the purchase of floats and toys to keep us entertained.
+Children only see and dream about the fun of jumping in, doing cannonballs, diving, and practicing backstrokes.

 Then one day, someone noticed that the liner was worn out and needed replacing.
 No one was interested in using it anymore, and the chemicals ran over $100 a month.
-Cooling off in my own pool up until a few years ago was enjoyable until I had to do all the cleaning, winter storage, chemical maintenance and upkeep of the parts.
-It seemed that the filter, and pump parts were costing more and more.
-The equipment such as the leaf skimmer, intake filter, ladder too, were wearing out faster than I remembered as a kid.
+Cooling off in my own pool up until a few years ago was enjoyable until I had to do all the cleaning, winter storage, chemical maintenance, and upkeep of the parts.
+It seemed that the filter and pump parts were costing more and more.
+The equipment, such as the leaf skimmer, intake filter, and ladder, were wearing out faster than I remembered as a kid.

-I started to realize that the fun part was shrinking and the work part increased.
+I started to realize that the fun part was shrinking and the work part was increasing.
 My moment of clarity arrived one morning after watching the pool level drop for the third day after filling the pool with water.

 Here is the list of tools needed to take down an on-ground pool.